LeeBohyun/mysql-tpcc/split/tpcc_order_line_split.md

 ```
 0. try to insert to the next page if possible before split
-1. Decide the split record;
+1. Decide the split record
-- split_rec == NULL means that the tuple to be inserted should be the first record on the upper half-page
+- (split_rec == NULL) means that the tuple to be inserted should be the first record on the upper half-page
 	-  if (btr_page_get_split_rec_to_right(cursor, &split_rec)) : split at the current record near supremum (sequential insert)
 	- else if (btr_page_get_split_rec_to_left(cursor, &split_rec)) : split at current record near infrimum
 	- else : split at the middle record (page_get_middle_rec(page))